 - Learning and improvement tools that will enable the ongoing improvement of the core work

 Our growth assessment tools and strategy mapping process address all of these factors.
 Output is organized into a set of defined objectives initiatives required to achieve the objectives, together with metrics to identify progress over time.
 Effort focused on learning and development is integrated into the process, eliminating the need for generic tutorials.

 The Right Growth Strategy

-Second, a company’s strategy must enable it to deliver a value proposition, or set of benefits, different from those that competitors offer.
+Secondly, a company’s strategy must enable it to deliver a value proposition, or set of benefits, different from what competitors offer.
 Strategy is not a quest to be all things to every customer.
 It defines a way of competing that delivers unique value in a particular set of applications or for a particular set of customers.